jackganzha/project-euler/problem5/README.md

     3  => 3¹
     2  => 2¹

 If we multiply all the prime factors here, we will for sure get a number that is evenly divisible for all the numbers in the range 1..10.
-But, because we want the smallest number (not any one), we must use only the factors with the biggest expoent.
+But, because we want the smallest number (not any one), we must use only the unique factors with the biggest expoent.
 Per instance, if we have both 2¹ and 2³, we can use just 2³, because any number that is evenly divisible per 2³ is also divisible per 2¹.

 So, we can reduce the factors to:

     2³, 3², 5¹, 7¹

-So, my approach will be find the unique prime factors for a given range. :-)
+Then, my approach will be find the unique prime factors for a given range. :-)

 # How to run